What happens if I discharge or lose my bear spray?

 Willow Creek

-Where are there restrooms on the course?
+Where are restrooms on the course?

 Find a spot at least 200 feet from any water source